 In 1984, enamored of the painter Vilhelm Hammershøi (whose stature has since grown exponentially worldwide), I bought my first Vilhelm Hammershøi, named Woman Placing Branches in a Vase on a Table, later to be known as part of the famous “Strandgade Series” (painted when the artist and his wife lived at Strandgade 30, a building still in existence).

-At the time, Danish newspapers heralded the purchase as the highest price ever paid for any Danish work of art–1,000,000 Danish kroner–in dollars: $85,000.
+At the time, Danish newspapers heralded the purchase as the highest price ever paid for any Danish work of art–1,000,000 Danish kroner or US$85,000.
 Hammershøi has grown enormously in prestige and stature, not only in Denmark and Scandinavia, but worldwide.

 In 1999 two of my passions crossed: collecting Danish art, and the study of genealogy.
 I discovered a portrait of a distant relative of mine in a Danish auction catalogue.
 At that time his identity was not known by the seller nor by the auction house.
 Seeing the portrait, I was sure I knew the subject of the painting.
 That was because a photographic reproduction of the painting had been sitting in a place of honor in my living room for years.
 He was an eminent forebear of mine.